 A crypto exchange may have an extremely accurate and reputable price for a trading pair, but lack the technical capacity (or incentive) to post the data on chain reliably.
 This responsibility is shared among many Posters.

-Under the Open Oracle System, anyone with gas and a web3 connection has the ability to post the signed data on-chain.
+Under the OPF, anyone with gas and a web3 connection has the ability to post the signed data on-chain.

 3: On-chain Storage